Mattyyzz/Team-6-Dataset-Group-Project-2/README.md

 ## The 2 questions the team generated and why they are interesting and important:
 1. How many property sales were there by year
-2. WHat is the average Sales Ratio by year
+2. What is the average Sales Ratio by year

 ## The manipulations applied to the data set as part of the analysis:
 Were there any manipulations or calculations that needed to be performed on the data, what were